zextras/tech-doc/source/carbonio/_management/backup.rst

 versions.

 |backup| allows administrators to create an atomic backup of every
-item in the mailbox account and restore different objects on different accounts or even on different servers.
+item in the AppServer account and restore different objects on different accounts or even on different servers.

 By default, the default |backup| setting is to save all backup